wearehovertone/aruco-media-player/README.md

   codeList: ['0x1084210UL', '0x1084217UL', ...]
 };
 ```
-`nBits` must contain the bit dimentsion of the markers in your dictionary.
+`nBits` must contain the bit dimension of the markers in your dictionary.
 `tau` can contain the hamming distance of the codes in your dictionary (optional).
 `codeList` must be an array of strings containing the hexadecimal representation of every marker in your dictionary.
-The order is important becasue represent the marker id.
+The order is important because represent the marker id.

 The defined dictionary is then available to the detector: